Social Distance, Queues, and More Research

 As we continue to integrate Pathfinder with PyroSim data from FDS into our Results application, integrating behavior changes based on the presence continues to be a major goal.
 One objective among many from that goal is to implement changes in movement speed from the presence and varying levels of smoke.
 With PLOT3D Visibility data, we can test and validate our approach as Brian Hardeman demonstrates.

 With additional Q&A from FEMTC attendees, that wraps up the first presentation from Thunderhead Engineering.
-If you’d like to view the second presentation, it is also available now.
-All other presentations will be made available very soon, so please stay subscribed to our updates if you’d like to be notified.
+If you'd like to view the second presentation, it is also available now.
+All other presentations will be made available very soon, so please subscribe through the 'Sign Up' button in the footer of this page. if you'd like to be notified.